benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-leibniz-series.md

 $$B_0=1;\,\, B_n=-\sum_{k=0}^{n-1}\binom{n}{k}\frac{B_k}{n-k+1}$$

-This is the [Euler Maclaurin formula][3].
+This is the [Euler-Maclaurin formula][3].
 Although we are currently interpreting it as a general formula for numerical integration, its main use actually comes when we use the formula *in reverse*, to approximate sums by integrals.
-This is how the formula is usually presented, as the Euler Maclaurin *summation* formula.
+This is how the formula is usually presented, as the Euler-Maclaurin *summation* formula.

 $$\sum_{n=a}^{b}f(n)=\int_a^b f(x)dx+\frac{f(a)+f(b)}{2}+\sum_{n=2}^{m}\frac{B_n}{n!}\left(f^{(n-1)}(b)-f^{(n-1)}(a)\right)+R_{m}$$